sagemath/sagewiki_to_gh-2022-10-10/days57.md

 We will set up a wired internet connection and an open wifi.

-The Tower can accommodate 8-10 people and an adjacent guest house offers more room if needed.
+The Tower can accommodate 8-10 people and the adjacent guest house we rented offers room for 6 more people.

 Meals are cooked in turns by the participants for everyone, so bring along your favorite recipes and dishes!
 All diets, including vegetarian, will be taken into